Wrist Sprains – A Beginners Guide for Sports Therapy Students

 - Lateral movements: When a licensed SRT applies this method they might start by positioning the hand as though it is about to give someone a handshake.
 Carefully and slowly, the wrist might be bent upwards and then downwards.

 - Wrist strengthening: The moment that there are minimal pain and swelling, the first two exercises might be recommended while holding a can of food that weighs about a pound or two.

 - Grip strengthening: It might also be important to regain grip strength during the recovery process.
 One method to do this might use a stress ball that is squeezed and released repeatedly.
 This, of course, is based on what is deemed appropriate on a case by case basis by a licensed professional.

 Are You Ready To Start a Career in Sports Medicine?
 Here’s How You Can Get Started Right Now!

 If you have been thinking about a new career in sports & rehabilitation therapy, massage therapy, or physical therapy aide, fill out the contact form on this page right now.
 A rewarding career helping people in the healthcare or wellness field may be more obtainable than you think.
-After completing the form on this page a career coach from Fremont College will contact you to help you plan out your new career path.
+After completing the form on this page a career coach from Fremont University will contact you to help you plan out your new career path.
 It’s that easy.
 Get started now!

-*In no way does Fremont College promise or guarantee employment or level of income/wages.
+*In no way does Fremont University promise or guarantee employment or level of income/wages.
 In no way is it recommended that you try to treat injuries by yourself.
 That should be done by a qualified professional.
 Before practicing any new modalities or techniques, check with your state’s regulatory authority to ensure they are within the state’s defined scope and standards of practice for therapy.